Inside Russia’s propaganda bubble: Where a war isn’t a war

 To watch is to gaze through the Kremlin’s looking glass.
 It’s also a lesson in why Putin feels confident that his domestic apparatus, armed with a combination of propaganda and repression, can withstand the blowback of a war that U.S. officials say already has left thousands of Russian soldiers dead since the invasion Feb.
 24.

-Anton Shirikov, a graduate student at the University of Wisconsin at Madison who studies Russian state propaganda, said trying to pierce the propaganda bubble can feel impossible.
-Shirikov compared it to telling a fervent Trump supporter and voracious consumer of right-wing U.S. media that President Biden won the 2020 election fair and square.
+Anton Shirikov, a graduate student at the University of Wisconsin at Madison who studies Russian state propaganda, said that trying to pierce the propaganda bubble can feel impossible.
+Shirikov compared it to telling a fervent Donald Trump supporter and voracious consumer of right-wing U.S. media that President Biden won the 2020 election fairly.

 “People who are genuinely supportive of Putin and the Putin government are really unlikely to believe stories that portray Ukraine positively and the same for the West,” Shirikov said.
-“They have this filter that even if they see this story from their relatives or their friends, they will just reject it.”
+“They have this filter that, even if they see this story from their relatives or their friends, they will just reject it.”

 While ramping up wartime propaganda, the Kremlin has simultaneously cracked down on the last vestiges of Russia’s free press, pulling the plug on the radio station Echo of Moscow and passing a new restrictive law that threatens years in prison for those who publish “fakes” about the “special military operation.”
-The law prompted Russia’s independent TV Rain to shut down and caused many journalists from independent outlets and foreign media in Russia to leave the country.
+The law prompted Russia’s independent TV Rain to shut down and prompted many journalists from independent outlets and foreign media in Russia to leave the country.

 Digitally savvy Russians can still access independent news by using YouTube, the messenger app Telegram or virtual private networks, better known as VPNs.
-But older Russians tend to rely more on television and comprise the primary viewership of Russia’s state news apparatus.
+But older Russians tend to rely more on television and make up the primary viewership of Russia’s state news apparatus.

 The state information bubble was pierced ever so briefly when Marina Ovsyannikova, an employee at Russia’s flagship state-controlled Channel One, stormed Monday night’s live news broadcast to demand an end to the war and held up a sign reading, among other things, “You’re being lied to here.”

-Not long afterward, the independent Russian media outlet Meduza confirmed that one of Channel One’s star correspondents, Zhanna Agalakova, had quit in protest of the war as well.
+Not long afterward, the independent Russian media outlet Meduza confirmed that one of Channel One’s star correspondents, Zhanna Agalakova, had quit in protest of the war.

-Despite those fissures, and the possibility of other turmoil behind the scenes, Russia’s state propaganda has continued to flow unabated, luring millions of Russians into supporting a large-scale war where no mention is ever made of anyone dying at the hands of the Russian military.
+Despite those fissures and the possibility of other turmoil behind the scenes, Russia’s state propaganda has continued to flow unabated, luring millions of Russians into supporting a large-scale war where no mention is ever made of anyone dying at the hands of the Russian military.
 Reporting of Russian military casualties is practically nonexistent, limited to official Defense Ministry statistics that dramatically understate losses.

-Gleb Pavlovsky, a former political strategist for Putin, said the government-controlled news channels have become a critical branch of Russian state power, as important as the General Prosecutor’s office or the Interior Ministry, albeit outside the Russian constitution.
+Gleb Pavlovsky, a former political strategist for Putin, said the government-controlled news channels have become a critical branch of Russian state power, as important as the general prosecutor’s office or the Interior Ministry, albeit outside the Russian constitution.
 They “provide everyone with a set of loyalty symbols,” Pavlovsky said.

 “We see that it is powerful enough to preserve that support.
-It works and it gets results,” Pavlovsky said.
+It works, and it gets results,” Pavlovsky said.
 “Of course, without it, there would be no such results.”

 The slickly produced reporting packages and talk shows, some of which have been airing extra hours since the war started, have fallen primarily into two thematic categories since the start of the war.